Composer

 JL: Right.

-I was put in a small unit for liaison between American and French, next
+I was put in a small unit for liaison between American and French, next to

-that time.
+time.
 Then there was that emptiness which came in after my training.

 When I came back, I’d already had one child.
 I just got to work composing,

 and my influence then was very much in this country.
-I was on the
+I was on the east

-student of Nadia Boulanger also.
+of Nadia Boulanger also.
 I had one year before I was drafted.

 I went to Boston and Nadia Boulanger, for some reason, appeared in Boston,